Holiday Parties and Spirits on the Rise

 Among the employers who will have some type of holiday celebration, 86% will serve alcohol, according to a Battalia Winston survey.
 In 2005, 75% served alcohol.
 Similarly, global outplacement firm Challenger, Gray & Christmas found that 60% of employers plan to provide alcohol in 2006, up from 54% in 2005.

-If your company is planning on serving alcohol at a holiday party, SHRM offers the following tips:
+If your company is planning on serving alcohol at a holiday party, SHRM offers the following tips:• Serve foods that slow the absorption of alcohol, such as those high in protein or starch.

 • Avoid greasy and salty foods, which tend to encourage more alcohol consumption.